Back to Blog

 Free options:

-• Cloudflare (free tier is excellent)
+• Cloudflare (free tier is excellent for most sites)

 Paid options:

-• BunnyCDN ($1/month for most sites)
+• BunnyCDN (~$1/month for most sites, very fast)

 • StackPath